 Is it safe to walk around Bogotá at night?

 While Bogotá has improved its safety significantly, it’s generally safer to avoid walking alone at night, especially in poorly lit areas.
 Stick to well-populated areas and consider using taxis or ride-hailing services.
-(See Also: Is It Safe To Visit Italy Right Now?
+(See Also: Is it Safe to Visit Turkey After Earthquake?
 Traveler’s Guide)

 What should I do if I am approached by someone who seems suspicious?